gitrgoliveira/terraform-aws-tfe-ha/README.md

 # terraform-aws-tfe-ha
-Quick and simple TFE (terraform enterprise deployment) deployment on AWS
+Quick and simple TFE (terraform enterprise deployment) deployment on AWS, for demo purposes only.
+*Please do not use this in Production !!*

 ## Deployment instructions
 1. Download and keep the `terraform` v0.11.x binary in this folder.
 You can run the commands from there to prevent using another version of Terraform.